Johnson Controls

 Cork, Ireland

-Climate Lobbying Overview: Johnson Controls has mostly positive engagement on climate policy in the EU and US in 2021-22.
+Climate Policy Engagement Overview: Johnson Controls has mostly positive engagement on climate policy in the EU and US in 2021-22.
 Johnson Controls has positive top-line messaging on climate policy and has supported numerous energy efficiency and GHG emissions reduction measures in the EU and US, including stating support for the US Inflation Reduction Act in 2022.

 Top-line Messaging on Climate Policy: Johnson Controls has positive top-line messaging on climate policy.
 Johnson Controls has consistently stated support for the Paris Agreement in 2021-22, including in its 2022 Sustainability Report.
 An October 2021 joint letter signed by Johnson Controls urged US policymakers to support robust climate provisions in the US Build Back Better Act.
 In a July 2022 press release, Johnson Controls urged the US Congress “to bring effective climate legislation forward” following the Supreme Court’s ruling on the EPA and similarly advocated for the Biden Administration to “pass Climate and Energy Investments NOW” in another July 2022 joint letter.
 Johnson Controls CEO, George Oliver, also co-signed a letter to the G7 in July 2022 supporting accelerated action to limit greenhouse gas emissions, including a ramp-up in carbon pricing, starting at $30 per tonne, and moving towards $120 per tonne.
 A joint August 2022 letter signed by Johnson Controls also urged policymakers to increase the ambition of Californian regulations to decarbonize buildings.